-Naturally, there are exceptions to this rule, those such are obviously limited as an extensive list of such exceptions would mean that parties would have to continuously consider whether any statement they were making could in fact be adduced in court, thus undermining the very basis for the rule.
+Naturally, there are exceptions to this rule; these are obviously limited, as an extensive list of such exceptions would mean that parties would have to continuously consider whether any statement they were making could in fact be adduced in court, thus undermining the very basis for the rule.
 In a unanimous decision, the Supreme Court added a fresh exception in the case of Oceanbulk Shipping v TMT UKSC 44.

 The exceptions that existed prior to Oceanbulk Shipping are stated below: –

 In simple terms, following certain agreements between the parties (specifically ‘Froward Freight Agreements’) TMT owed at least $40m to Oceanbulk with significant further potential exposure.
 Pursuant to this, the parties decided to enter into negotiations in an attempt to come to a mutually satisfactory resolution.
 Naturally, due to the possibility of matters ultimately ending up before the Court, the parties carried out such negotiations on a without prejudice basis.
 The parties arrived at a settlement and drew up a written agreement recording such.

 The litigation in the instant case arose subsequent to an allegation by Oceanbulk that TMT had broken the agreement, and the dispute centred on a matter of interpretation of certain clauses.
 To support their case, TMT wished to raise statements made during the negotiations as evidence in favour of their interpretation.
 The Court held that it is permissible to refer to such evidence for the purpose of establishing what was agreed.
 In reaching the decision, the Court considered that, even though such negotiations were without prejudice, as they ultimately resulted in a contract being formed it is necessary that evidence of such negotiations can be given, in order to interpret the resulting contract.

 Effect in Jersey